bopopescu/media-database/README.md

 # media-database
-To run, make sure you have Django v1.8 and Ember v1.7 installed.
+To run, make sure you have Django v1.8 and Ember-CLI v0.2.7 installed.

 FRONT
+cd into frontend
+type ember serve
-cd into frontend, then type ember serve.
-Navigate to localhost:4200
+navigate to localhost:4200

 BACK
+cd into backend
-cd into backend, then type python manage.py runserver.
-Navigate to localhost:8000
+type python manage.py runserver navigate to localhost:8000